microsoft/nodeengine/docs/node_engine/libs/endpoint_runner.md

 - **Execution**: Through the `execute` asynchronous method, the class manages the remote component execution workflow, handling the request and response processing.

-- **Getting Component Source**: Additionally, the `get_component_source` method retrieves the source code for the remotely hosted component, aiding in debugging and verification of remote execution.
+- **Getting Component Source**: Additionally, the `_source_code` method retrieves the source code for the remotely hosted component, aiding in debugging and verification of remote execution.

 - **Error Handling**: Implements robust error handling for cases where the remote invocation fails or returns an unexpected response.